 Depth of field range: As the lens focuses on the subject, you can find the f/number corresponding to (or close to) the set aperture on both sides of the fixed reference symbol, and identify the relative value under the focal length mark to determine the effective depth of field.

-Any kind of optical lens set at a certain f/stop will transmit nearly the same amount of light as the aperture diameter is directly related to the focal length, e.g. an 80mm lens with a 5mm aperture diameter will must be adjusted at f/16.
+Any kind of optical lenses types set at a certain f/stop will transmit nearly the same amount of light as the aperture diameter is directly related to the focal length, e.g. an 80mm lens with a 5mm aperture diameter will must be adjusted at f/16.
 So the focal length of the lens is divided by the diaphragm diameter to get the corresponding f/stop number.

 Adjust the thread of the focus ring, and the lens extends from the camera.
 With the rotation of the focus ring, you can find the focal length being adjusted by placing the mark on the fixed reference symbol.